PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 - ``observableId`` [STRING, NOT NULL, REFERENCES(observables.observableID)]

-  Observable ID as defined in the observable table described below.
+  Observable ID as defined in the observables table described below.

 - ``preequilibrationConditionId`` [STRING OR NULL, REFERENCES(conditionsTable.conditionID), OPTIONAL]